barabanpan/flask-docker-postgresql/README.txt

 8. Add media files support via nginx
 Media files are files uploaded by user.
 Do things like in step 7.
 More info on JSP copybook page 24.

+9. Add celery and redis for dev
+And send some emails!!!
+For dev:
+ - make celery-redis functionality as in 007
+ - add celery and redis services to docker-compose.
+Celery and web depend on redis.
+Hint: celery imports from web directory, so that they are configured as almost same container, but are different.
+To avoid building same thing twice tag web and use it as image in celery.
+Fuck knows whether it works.
+Move function that creates db to __init__ from entrypoint.
+It doesn't work, I just missed something.
+Moved celery to web container.
+Runs with two commands, first is detached.